Service Trades Council (STC)

 MPAQ is a peak industry body representing plumbing contractors throughout Queensland from sole operators to medium-sized plumbing businesses through to large contracting firms.

-Advanced Environmental Health Scientist with the Water Unit, Health Protection Branch, Department of Health
+Advanced Environmental Health Officer with the Water Unit, Health Protection Branch, Queensland Health

-Director, Program Design within Department of Employment, Small Business and Training
+A/Executive Director, Skills Investment within the Department Youth Justice, Employment, Small Business and Training.

 Michelle Kennedy is the Director, Program Design within DESBT responsible for managing Queensland’s training policies (Certificate 3 Guarantee, Higher Level Skills, User Choice), priority qualifications for funding, approval of new pre-qualified suppliers and a range of skilling projects in Queensland.